valentynkt/BackendGarden/content/Mind Llama.md

 *Intersection between viewers' desires and information/entertainment the channel brings.*

 * Harness the power of your mind in the Age of Intelligence
-* Do more with less
+* Do more with less using AI
+* Harness your power of creation with AI
+* Find meaning at the crossroads of biological and artificial intelligence
+* Learn to harness AI to live more fully
+* Find fulfillment in the Age of Intelligence
+* The old world is dying; the new struggles to be born.